borisdev/resume/resume.md

 public profiles, the raw data for our prediction pipeline.
 - I led a junior DevOps engineer to build a Splunk observability system that was used to track performance and experiments on different spider configurations.
-- I trained a junior Data Engineer to maintain the scraping system.
+- I trained a Junior Data Engineer to maintain the scraping system.

 Tech lead to move the company from a monolith to a microservice architecture